-- 1 The amounts shown under the heading "Benefits and other Emoluments" represent the taxable benefit based on car provision/allowance for the Chief Executive, an additional amount due in respect of contractual defined benefit pension contributions, where direct payment into the pension were limited by legislation, and the value of the company car provided for the Deputy Chief Executive and the car allowance for the Commercial Director.
-The Chief Executive also had an entertainment allowance of £5,000 which was not used during 2018. - 2 The amounts represent the contributions made on behalf of the Executive Directors to the defined contribution pension scheme.
+- 1 The amounts shown under the heading "Benefits and other Emoluments" represent the taxable benefit based on car provision/allowances, amounts due in respect of pension contributions where direct payment into the pension were limited by legislation, private medical benefit and the severance package provided for the Deputy Chief Executive. - 2 The amounts represent the contributions made on behalf of the Executive Directors to the defined contribution pension scheme. £8,100 of the contribution for D R Macgregor actually relates to a bonus sacrifice payment made in relation to 2018 performance.